 The first step is to draw your playing field.
-Depending on the type of stadium you are designing, this might be purpose built, e.g. football only, or multi-purpose.
+Depending on the type of Stadium you are designing, this might be purpose-built, e.g. football only, or multi-purpose.
 I would recommend using a generic model family with model lines so that it will be visible in 3D.
 There is no need to parameterise the family as the pitch is unlikely to need to flex.
-The exception to this would be if the pitch was to be multi-purpose, in which case it is best to create separate generic model families for each type, and the nest these into a parent family and use the visibility parameter for graphic control.
+The exception to this would be if the pitch were to be multi-purpose, in which case it is best to create separate generic model families for each type, and the nest these into a parent family and use the visibility parameter for graphic control.

 Step 2: Point of focus

 The next step is to define the point of focus.
-The term ‘focal point’ is a bit of a misnomer as it is not actually a point, but rather an imaginary line delineating the extent of the sightline.
+The term ‘focal point’ is a bit of a misnomer as it is not a point, but rather an imaginary line delineating the extent of the sightline.
 The location of the point of focus will vary depending on the sport.
-Football for example may be aligned with the nearest touchline but have filleted corners.
-Rugby on the other hand may allow the point of focus to be within the try zone.
-Obviously, the more of the pitch you can see the better.
+Football, for example, might be aligned with the nearest touchline but have filleted corners.
+Rugby, on the other hand, may allow the point of focus to be within the try zone.
+Obviously, the more of the pitch you can see, the better.

 For illustrating the point of focus, we simply need to use mode lines (shown dashed above).
 It is important to remember that lines have a direction which will impact how they are offset.
 Best practice is to ensure the lines are drawn in a clockwise direction, although the Dynamo nodes shown later will ensure all curves are in the same direction.

 Step 3: Sightlines